yandouziyassine/yandouziyassine/README.md

 ### 🎓 Computer Engineering Student at the University of Ottawa, GPA = 3.6
 #### Gpa of 3.6
 #### Important coursework:
+- Introduction to software engineering
+- Probability and statistics
+- Computer Architecture
+- Electronics
-- Introduction to software engineering, Probability and statistics, Computer Architecture, Electronics, Data Structure and Algorithm
+- Data Structure and Algorithm

 ### 💡 Passionate about AI, Robotics and finance
 ### 🌍 Multilingual: English, French, Arabic
 ### 📍 Based in Ottawa, Canada